temporalio/documentation/docs/terms.md

 - **Use-case**: There may be errors that you know of that should not trigger a retry.
   In this case you can specify them such that if they occur, the given execution will not be retried.

 ## Event

-There are two types of Events that Temporal tracks for each Workflow:
+There are two types of Events that Temporal tracks for each Workflow Execution:

 1. [**Command**](#command) Events.
 2. Everything else.